 You will have the opportunity to develop your English speaking and listening, reading and writing skills for a variety of purposes, including employment, further study or communicating with English speaking friends and family.

-Students will have regular progress tests throughout their studies and will have individual tutorials with their tutor to discuss their learning and development.
-Students are expected to complete homework every week and will be prepared for their exams, which are compulsory.
+Students will have regular progress tests throughout their studies and will have targets and tutorials with their tutor to discuss their learning and development.
+Students are expected to complete homework every week and will be prepared for their exams.
+All students will take an exam or a summative assessment at the end of each enrolment.

 What level of English will I study?